Kamui Ski Links ['25-26]

 OMO7 Asahikawa

-More dedicated automatic ticket vending machines have been added to hotels in Asahikawa city center.
-Kamui automatic lift
+More dedicated automatic ticket vending machines have been added to hotels in central Asahikawa.
+These machines have been installed in

-at hotels in the city center (OMO7 Asahikawa, Art Hotel Asahikawa, Hotel Wing Asahikawa Ekimae, Hotel WBF Grande Asahikawa, Hotel Crescent Asahikawa, Asahikawa Toyo Hotel, Premier Hotel CABIN Asahikawa).
-The system allows you to purchase your lift ticket online and then hold the QR code over the machine to receive it.
-This makes it even more convenient at ski resorts, as you can ride the lift or gondola without having to line up at the ticket counter!
+hotels located in the city center (OMO7 Asahikawa, Art Hotel Asahikawa, Hotel Wing Asahikawa Ekimae, Hotel WBF Grande Asahikawa, Hotel Crescent Asahikawa, Asahikawa Toyo Hotel, and Premier Hotel CABIN Asahikawa).
+The system allows users to purchase tickets online and obtain them by scanning a QR code at the automatic vending machine.
+This makes skiing even more convenient, as you can board lifts and gondolas without having to queue at the ticket counter!

 Items in the rental corner have been renewed!